 If you find a body in a residence, you might want to get out of the house and wait for law enforcement in front of the house.
-If you were out for a walk or hike, and drove to a hiking area or park, you may want to retreat to your car.
+If you were out for a walk or hike and drove to a hiking area or park, you may want to retreat to your car.
 In any event, the 911 dispatch operator should remain on the line with you.

-Cooperate with Investigators
+Cooperate With Investigators

 As the individual who discovered the remains of a deceased person, investigators will have questions for you.
 These are likely to include investigators from the police or sheriff’s department.
 They also very well may include representatives of the coroner’s office as well.
-In order for the case of the deceased individual you discovered to be processed appropriately, it is imperative that you provide honest, accurate, and complete information when questions.
+In order for the case of the deceased individual you discovered to be processed appropriately, it is imperative that you provide honest, accurate, and complete information when questioned by authorities.